styleguidist/react-styleguidist/Readme.md

 ## Contributing

 Everyone is welcome to contribute.
 Please take a moment to review the [contributing guidelines](Contributing.md).

+## Similar projects

+There are [other projects](https://github.com/sapegin/react-styleguidist/wiki/Similar-projects) that might be a better fit for your project.

 ## Author and License